konradswierczek/relative_mode/README.md

-To identify the consistent noise factors in the RME analysis from audio, we extracted dynamics, several timbral descriptors (brightness, spectral centroid, spectral flux, rms, roughness) and tempo descriptors for each excerpt using Essentia, and added these as additional predictors to the regression with RME model predicting the expert ratings.
+To identify the consistent noise factors in the RME analysis from audio, we extracted dynamics, several timbral descriptors (brightness, spectral centroid, spectral flux, rms, roughness) and tempo descriptors for each excerpt using [Essentia](https://essentia.upf.edu), and added these as additional predictors to the regression with RME model predicting the expert ratings.
 However, no single audio descriptor could contribute significantly (more than 2 % of the variance accounted) to the model that already had a highly successful predictor (RME) within it.
 A more extensive analysis of the potential additional considerations would benefit from a larger set of materials and from systematic alterations of the most plausible variations of these factors.

 # References

-Eerola, T. & Schutz, M. (2025).
+Eerola, T. & Schutz, M. (in press).
 Major-minorness in Tonal music – Evaluation of Relative Mode Estimation using Expert Ratings and Audio-Based Key-finding Principles. *Psychology of Music, X(xx)*, xxx-xxx.